-Where to find the Traceability Window Start > Explore > Trace > Traceability
+Where to find the Traceability Window Start > Desktop > Design > Traceability

-Usage of the Traceability The Traceability Window can be used to view the way an element is connected to Window other elements in the repository, in a hierarchy including the types of the relationships.
-This window gives a complete list of all relationships that cannot be seen by viewing elements in the Project Browser and that might not appear in any diagrams.
+Usage of the Traceability The Traceability Window can be used to view the way an element is connected to Window other elements in the repository, in a hierarchy including the type of each relationship.
+This window gives a complete list of all relationships that cannot be seen by viewing elements in the Browser window and that also might not appear in any diagrams.
 It is very useful for managing requirements and tracing how a requirement is related to up-process elements such as Business Drivers and down-process elements such as Components.
 It is a useful tool for newcomers to a model to gain a quick understanding of which are the important and well connected elements.
 It should be viewed before deleting an element in the model to ensure that the user understands the element's existing relationships.
 Options for the There are a series of options that restrict the traceability to specified connector Traceability Window types; these can be set to alter what is displayed in the window.
 The options are available from the toolbar at the top of the window.

-× • 💿
+× • 🕐

 \checkmark Generalizations

 \checkmark Aggregations

 \checkmark Nesting

 \checkmark Realizations

 \checkmark Dependencies

 \checkmark Transitions

 \checkmark Other Links

 Classifiers

 Embedded Element Reuse

 \checkmark Transformations

 \checkmark Custom References

 Qualified Names